univention/univention-corporate-server/management/univention-management-console/doc/http.rst

 UMCP over HTTP
 ==============

-With the new generation of UMC there is also an HTTP server availabe that can be used to access the UMC server.
+With the new generation of UMC there is also an HTTP server available that can be used to access the UMC server.
 The web server is implemented as a frontend to the UMC server and translates HTTP POST requests to UMCP commands.